 COMBI project researchers will present their approaches and findings for the quantifications of multiple impacts of energy efficiency.
 Most important impact quantifications have been included to an online tool that will be launched at the event and will be available immediately to participants open-access.

 The COMBI project aims at quantifying the multiple non-energy benefits of energy efficiency in the Member states of the European Union (EU).
 It gathers existing approaches and evidence from the EU area and develops modelling approaches for impacts on

 The conference also presents ex-post assessments and results from other European projects and models and discusses if and how multiple impacts can contribute to strengthen the case for energy efficiency in the future.

-The consortium is coordinated by Wuppertal Institute with the research partners University of Antwerp, University of Manchester, Copenhagen Economics and ABUD/Advanced Buildings and Urban Design.
+The consortium is coordinated by the Wuppertal Institute with the research partners University of Antwerp, University of Manchester, Copenhagen Economics and ABUD/Advanced Buildings and Urban Design.
 COMBI is funded by the EU-Horizon 2020 research programme.